JingyiShi/CASMI/README.md

 # CASMI
 CASMI is short for Coverage Adjusted Standardized Mutual Information.
-This repository includes an R package the provides CASMI-Based Functions.
+This repository includes an R package that provides CASMI-based functions.
+For more information about CASMI, please refer to corresponding papers or contact me at jshi5@uncc.edu.